Barnards/Barnards/README.md

 💼 FullStack at [Procuret](https://procuret.com/)

 👾 I use Vanilla JS, Python-Flask and Postgres.

-Also learning Kotlin, Swift and C++
+🤖 Learning Kotlin, Swift and C++

 🖤 When I'm not coding I make art and lift things
 <div>